 Daily Balance formula

 Despite the name, there's no proof the supplement improves your balance or reduces falls.
 They call this a memory and strength supplement.
 For the most part, the Daily Balance Formula is a multivitamin.
 The Daily Balance also has ingredients like GABA, ginkgo, bacopa, leucine, and glutamine among other things.
 Some of these ingredients may interfere with medications like blood thinners.
-Speak to your doctor first if you take blood thinner medications like Coumadin (warfarin).
+If you take blood thinner medications like Coumadin (warfarin), speak to your doctor first.

-My opinion is I think both supplements are expensive.
+My opinion is that both supplements are expensive.
 There are less expensive options.
 Leave a comment below if you want to know more about this.
-For honest reviews on dietary supplements see my other website SupplementClarity.com.
+For honest reviews on dietary supplements, see my other website SupplementClarity.com.

 Here is a quick rundown of what I liked and didn't about this balance board system.
 Your opinions may be different.